The Daily Show

-Stewart was taken to task in 2004 – by one of the show's creators, and later by Crossfire host Tucker Carlson – for not conducting sufficiently hard-hitting interviews with his political guests, some of whom he may have lampooned in previous segments.
-During Stewart's appearance on the CNN show Crossfire, where he chastised the CNN production and hosts for not conducting informative and current interviews on a news network, Carlson turned Stewart's criticism back on his guest, suggesting that Daily Show interviews were too uncritical.
-In rejecting Carlson's criticism, Stewart pointed to the differing roles of news media and comedy.
-Stewart and other Daily Show writers have generally responded to such criticism by saying that they do not have any journalistic responsibility and that as comedians, their only duty is to provide entertainment.

-As a new permanent host had not been chosen after Noah's tenure ended in 2022, the show featured a rotating cast of guest hosts, with Jon Stewart returning to host Monday night shows starting February 12, 2024, and through the fall elections, with the correspondents rotating hosting duties for other shows.
-Stewart later extended his contract into 2026.

 Format

 Opening segment

 During Trevor Noah's tenure as host, each episode began with announcer Drew Birns announcing the date and the introduction, "From Comedy Central's World News Headquarters in New York, this is The Daily Show with Trevor Noah.
 Previously, the introduction was "This is The Daily Show, the most important television program, ever."
 The host then opens the show with a monologue drawing from current news stories and issues.
 Previously, the show had divided its news commentary into sections known as "Headlines", "Other News", and "This Just In"; these titles were dropped from regular use on October 28, 2002, and were last used on March 6, 2003.
-Some episodes will begin with a 1–3 minute intro on a small story (or small set of stories) before fully transitioning into the main story of the night.
+Some episodes will begin with a 1–3-minute intro on a small story (or small set of stories) before moving to the main story of the night.
 Currently, the segment is simply called "Headlines".

 Correspondent segments

 The monologue segment is often followed by a segment featuring an exchange with a correspondent, either at the anchor desk with the host or reporting from a false location in front of a greenscreen showing stock footage.
 They typically present absurd or humorously exaggerated takes on current events against the host's straight man.
 Some correspondent segments involve the show's members travelling to different locations to file comedic reports on current news stories and conduct interviews with people related to the featured issue.

 Correspondents are typically introduced as the show's "senior" specialist in the story's subject, and can range from relatively general (such as Senior Political Analyst) to absurdly specific (such as Senior Religious Registry Correspondent).
 The cast of correspondents is quite diverse, and many often sarcastically portray extreme stereotypes of themselves to poke fun at a news story, such as "Senior Latino Correspondent", "Senior Youth Correspondent" or "Senior Black Correspondent".